liuantao06-hue/COMP2116-FINAL-PROJECT/README.md

 This project follows the Agile Model.
 (2) Reason:
 We chose Agile as our software development process for these reasons:
- Flexibility: Easy to adapt to new ideas, bug fixes, and user feedback during development.
+1.Flexibility: Easy to adapt to new ideas, bug fixes, and user feedback during development.
- Team collaboration: Clear role division and short sprint cycles improve efficiency.
+2.Team collaboration: Clear role division and short sprint cycles improve efficiency.
- User-centric: Early demoable versions let us validate usability early.
+3.User-centric: Early demoable versions let us validate usability early.
 Since our project contains four independent mini-games, Agile allows us to develop, test, and adjust each game separately, which is much more efficient than the rigid and fixed Waterfall model.
 (3) Possible usage of software (Target Market)：
 This game collection is used for leisure and entertainment in fragmented daily time.
 It targets students, office workers, and users of all ages who seek a convenient way to relax, exercise logical thinking, enhance concentration, and expand vocabulary while easily killing time.
 It serves as a lightweight, accessible casual gaming solution suitable for short breaks, commutes, waiting periods, and other free moments, filling a practical demand in the market for lowthreshold, brainengaging entertainment that balances fun and cognitive exercise without requiring longterm commitment or heavy hardware resources.
-3. Software Development Plan
+4. Software Development Plan
 (1) Development process:
 1. Sprint planning:
 During the sprint planning stage, we confirmed the four-game lineup of our mini-game collection, including Tetris, Wordle, Sudoku, and Match-3, and clearly defined the core gameplay functions and interactive rules for each game.
 We also determined the technical architecture and selected PyScript as the core framework to support Python code running directly in the browser, and set clear, achievable development objectives and task scope for each sprint to ensure efficient and targeted progress of the whole project.